How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 This Tucson itinerary has been constructed to maximize your time in the Arizona city!
 It has been broken down into two days with an optimal way to see the main highlights of the city in those two days.

-It is also recommended to rent a car in Tucson.
+I also recommended renting a car in Tucson.
 It really makes seeing some of these sights (like Saguaro National Park) much easier and you can do it at your leisure.
+I have put all activities and things to do in Tucson on a map to help you plan your trip with ease.

 Best Time to Visit Tucson

-Along with good weather conditions, these seasons also still have good room rates at hotels.
-Keep in mind that the summer months usually have good discounts as well.
+The months from September to October and April to May are the best time of the year to visit Tucson.
+Along with the good weather conditions, these seasons also still have affordable room rates at hotels.
+Keep in mind that the summer months usually have good discounts as well (but the weather is extremely hot then).

 Bowen Trail in Tucson Arizona